-Strategic innovation is innovation that sticks.
+Strategic innovation sticks.
 When you think strategic innovation, think growth platforms filled with multiple iterations of ideas that build upon each other, fulfilling a central mission or value proposition.
-It’s an organized innovation agenda, not a set of one-off ideas.
+It’s an organized agenda, not a set of one-off ideas.
 It drives toward an important need or value proposition your customers would like fulfilled, whether they currently realize it or not.
 Creating a process for yourself that deliberately drives strategic innovation vs. “one-off ideas” is more interesting, exciting, and sticky for the organization.
 They can see the big picture and accretive value of the work, which creates more affinity for both resources and management attention.

-Frame the work of innovation as end-to-end.
-If innovation is about realizing valuable new ideas in market, then the work of innovation must be viewed in an end-to-end manner.
+Frame the innovative work as end-to-end.
+If it is about realizing valuable new ideas in market, then the work must be viewed in an end-to-end manner.
 It can’t just be deemed as “front end of innovation” and then hand the ideas off for implementation, nor isolated instances of “back end of innovation” prototypes and experimentation.
 The most productive way to frame the work of innovation is that of insights to ideas to business models to experimentation to launch, as well as tooling up and organizing for scaling the concepts.
 Innovation systems or approaches that stop at the ideas stage usually fail.
 Innovation systems that are only about agile implementation with no up-front insight typically underperform.
 And innovation without the capability to scale them is not impactful.
 It’s a thoughtful and integrated combination of all these steps that drives meaningful results.

 Apply “open” both internally and externally.
 Tap the “whole brain” of your organization and of the ecosystem you operate within.
 Using the whole brain of your organization means seeking new insights, ideas, and opportunities broadly and smartly from within.
 Tapping the intelligence of your ecosystem allows you to do the same from the relevant outside world – be it your industry, framed in broad terms, or via wide-ranging IP or tech scans, or through a multitude of other mechanisms.
 This approach goes hand-in-hand with the new learning principle, and offers up one, but one very important path for doing so.